 If others in your family are obese, then you have a higher risk of obesity.
 A study in Canada looked at 12 sets of identical twins.
 Each twin consumed 1000 extra calories a day for three weeks.
 All of the subjects in the study got fat.
 But not all of them gained the same amount of weight.
-The interesting thing, though, was that in each set of twins, one twin gained the same amount as the other.
+The interesting thing was that in each set of twins, one twin gained the same amount as the other.

-In 1994, scientists found a gene in mice that were linked to obesity.
+In 1994, scientists found a gene in mice that was linked to obesity.
 This gene produces the protein gut hormone known as leptin, which contributes to feeling full.
 Mice with a defective gene eat large amounts of food.
 But when humans were studied, the results were not the same, So it seems unlikely that a single gene can explain severe obesity.